-The New Zealand Geographic Board Ngā Pou Taunaha o Aotearoa will shortly be seeking views on whether to change Poverty Bay, where Captain Cook first arrived in New Zealand, to a dual name Tūranganui-a-Kiwa / Poverty Bay.
+The New Zealand Geographic Board Ngā Pou Taunaha o Aotearoa is seeking public submissions on altering Poverty Bay, where Captain Cook first arrived in New Zealand, to a dual name Tūranganui-a-Kiwa / Poverty Bay.

 Gisborne District Council made the proposal to the Board.

 See the timeline of decisions on the dual name proposal.

 It means our place names could be officially recognised and better used - on maps, as a landmark and to celebrate who we are.
 Geographic names help us find where we are and where we want to be, whether on land or undersea, and are important for emergency services and maritime safety.
 Geographic names are also important landmarks of the history, culture and identity of our nation and the communities within it.